mukulkumar22/Practice-projects/README.md

 # Practice-projects
-This is mine small practice projects that i am making during learning time.
+This is mine small practice project folder that i am making during learning time.